PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/ShinyHunt-FlagPin.md

 1. You have unlocked Braviary.
 2. You have unlocked all warp spots in the map you are hunting in. (unlocked both camps, the arena, and settlements - if applicable)
-3. Go to you desired location and place the flag pin on the spot.
+3. Go to your desired location and place the flag pin on the spot.
 4. Select the desired start location in the options.
 5. If the spawn you are hunting is dependent on the time of the day, set it now by resting at the tent.
 6. Return to Jubilife Village and save the game in the below position.